fbpx

 In Italy, gelato (meaning “frozen”) is more of a catch-all term for lots of frozen treats, like semifreddo––meaning “semi-frozen”––and granita (see below).
 However, if you see a store selling gelato, it will likely be the ice cream-like dessert.

-One of the most common questions we get from the guests on our boutique group food trips to Italy is “Where In Italy Was Gelato Invented?”
+One of the most common questions from the guests on our boutique group food trips to Italy is “Where In Italy Was Gelato Invented?”
 It turns out that Italy’s history with gelato goes back to Florence during the Renaissance when Cosimo Ruggieri created the first gelato flavor (“fior di latte”) and an architect, Bernardo Buontalenti introduced the first egg-based gelato.
 It’s said that Catherine De’ Medici served gelato at her wedding in France during the 1500s, but the dessert didn’t truly take off until the 1920s when the gelato cart was invented.

 Torta Della Nonna